 Considered a waterside castle, Chillon is a floating gem that offers visitors an immersive experience.
 The castle was marked by three great periods, the Savoy (12th century to 1536), the Bernese (1536 to 1798), and the Vaudois (from 1798 to today), and during your visit, you can learn about each one of these eras.

 Chillon has 25 buildings, three courtyards, paintings from the 14th century, subterranean vaults, and around 300 items on display, which were found during archaeological excavations from 1896 to 1903.

 Kronborg Castle, Helsingor

-When travelling to Copenhagen, make sure to take some time to visit the Kronborg Castle, Denmark, which is located in the village of Helsingør, less than an hour north of the city.
-But why?
-Well, first and foremost because this stunning castle is the setting of Shakespeare’s play ‘Hamlet’, and one of the most important Renaissance castles in Europe.
-There are even some rumours that say that Shakespeare himself could have been in the castle.
+When traveling to Copenhagen, make sure to take some time to visit the Kronborg Castle, Denmark, which is located in the village of Helsingør, less than an hour north of the city.

 Frederiksborg Castle, Hillerød

 Undoubtedly one of the most beautiful castles in Europe, the Frederiksborg Castle, Denmark, is a palatial complex built as the royal residence for King Christian IV in the 17th century.

 Located in Hillerød, the castle displays ornamented symbolic and decorative elements, like the Neptune Fountain and the Marble Gallery of the King’s Wing.